matrix-org/matrix-spec-proposals/proposals/3999-timestamp-to-event-causal-parameter.md

 Once this MSC becomes a part of a spec version, clients should rely on the presence of the spec version, that supports the MSC, in `versions` on `/versions`, to determine support.
-Servers are encouraged to keep the `org.matrix.mscXXXX.stable` flag around for a reasonable amount of time to help smooth over the transition for clients.
+Servers are encouraged to keep the `org.matrix.ms3999.stable` flag around for a reasonable amount of time to help smooth over the transition for clients.
 "Reasonable" is intentionally left as an implementation detail, however the MSC process currently recommends *at most* 2 months from the date of spec release.